dotnet/docs/docs/azure/sdk/logging.md

 ## Enable logging with built-in methods

-The Azure SDK for .NET client libraries log events to Event Tracing for Windows (ETW) via the [`EventSource` class](/dotnet/api/system.diagnostics.tracing.eventsource), which is standard for the .NET framework.
+The Azure SDK for .NET client libraries log events to Event Tracing for Windows (ETW) via the [`EventSource` class](/dotnet/api/system.diagnostics.tracing.eventsource), which is typical for .NET.
 Event sources allow you to use structured logging in your application code with a minimal performance overhead.
 To gain access to these event logs, you need to register event listeners.

 The SDK includes the `Azure.Core.Diagnostics.AzureEventSourceListener` class (defined in the Azure.Core NuGet package), which contains two static methods that simplify comprehensive logging for your .NET application: `CreateConsoleLogger` and `CreateTraceLogger`.
 These methods take an optional parameter that specifies a log level.